 It has also suggested the addition of new sections in the Indian Penal Code

-While the Union Cabinet has cleared an ordinance paving the way for harsher punishment for rape convicts and those who had committed crimes against women, the Justice Verma Committee not only clearly defined what a sexual assault was, but also suggested the addition of new sections in the Indian Panel Code so that those committing the acts of voyeurism, stalking and acid attacks are penalised severely.
+While the Union Cabinet on Friday cleared an ordinance paving the way for harsher punishment for rape convicts and those who had committed crimes against women, the Justice Verma Committee not only clearly defined what a sexual assault was, but also suggested the addition of new sections in the Indian Panel Code so that those committing the acts of voyeurism, stalking and acid attacks are penalised severely.

 The Committee defined sexual assault as “intentional touching of another person when such act of touching is of a sexual nature and is without the recipient’s consent” and also “using words, acts or gestures towards or in the presence of another person which create an unwelcome threat of a sexual nature or result in an unwelcome advance.”

 Bringing stalking under the ambit of IPC, the Verma Committee said: “Whoever follows a person and contacts, or attempts to contact such person to foster personal interaction repeatedly, despite a clear indication of disinterest by such person, or whoever monitors the use by a person of the Internet, e-mail or any other form of electronic communication, or watches or spies on a person in a manner that results in a fear of violence or serious alarm or distress in the mind of such person, or interferes with the mental peace of such person, commits the offence of stalking.”
 A person convicted of stalking will get a jail term of not less than one year which may extend to three years, and will also be liable to fine.